hoangduytranuk/blender_manual/blender_docs/manual/editors/3dview/grease_pencil/animating.rst

 Compositing
 ===========

-The Grease pencil layers create a pass inside :doc:`OpenGL </render/opengl>` render result.
+The Grease pencil layers create a pass inside :doc:`Viewport Rendering </editors/3dview/viewport_render>` result.
 This result can be exported to ``EXR multilayer`` and used in composition.

 ToDo add.